tachiyomiorg/website/src/help/guides/troubleshooting.md

 - Check if the site's certificate has expired.
 Use an online service for checking SSL certificates.
 If the certificate has expired, wait while the site owner to renew it.
 - Ensure that you have the right date and time set on your phone.
 - Try <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/> → **Clear cache** and **Clear cookies**.
-- Try using a different internet connection (switch to Wi-Fi, mobile data or a VPN).
+- Try using a different internet connection (switch to Wi-Fi, a different Wi-Fi network, mobile data or a VPN).
 - Try restarting the device.
 :::
 ::: el-collapse-item title="App not installed"